EndPointCorp/lg_ros_nodes/interactivespaces_msgs/README.md

 By design - all applications instances (e.g. streetview right, streetview center, streetview left) listen on assets addressed only to them on specific `activity` name and `presentation_viewport`.

+## Scripts

+- send_director.py accepts path to a file with a json message as an argument and emits it via ROS